About The Species

 Regulations are in place to minimize bycatch.

-- According to the 2017 stock assessment, North Atlantic swordfish are not overfished and are not subject to overfishing.
+- According to the 2022 stock assessment, North Atlantic swordfish is not overfished and not subject to overfishing.
+Summary stock assessment information can be found on Stock SMART.

 - The International Commission for the Conservation of Atlantic Tunas (ICCAT) assesses the abundance of swordfish in the Atlantic.